By State

 What is a Deed?

 A deed is a legal document used for transferring legal title to a property from a grantor to a grantee.
-By completing and signing a deed, the grantor effectively releases any interest they have in the property.
+By signing and recording a deed, the grantor conveys their ownership interest to the grantee and creates a public record of the transfer.

 Deeds can also correct or change the listed owners and information on a title.
-In some states, certain deed types can be used to name a beneficiary to receive ownership after the grantor’s death or to hold the title as collateral on a loan.
+In some states, certain deed types can be used to name a beneficiary to receive ownership after the grantor’s death or to transfer title as collateral for a home loan.

 Signing Requirements